manasayedire/converter/packages/e2eTests/README.md

 This project contains end-to-end (E2E) tests for the Roman Numeral Converter App, using [Playwright](https://playwright.dev/).

+**Note:** Playwright is configured to run tests on all major browsers (Chromium, Firefox, WebKit) and also on mobile devices using device emulation.
+This ensures comprehensive coverage across desktop and mobile environments.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (version 18 recommended)